Alycia Stigall: Career

 As a Full professor, Stigall and her research team, consisting of Nancy Stevens and Y. Ranjeev Epa, analyzed snail fossils from 24 to 26 million years ago and identified six new species.
 Their study provided the first documentation of rapid evolutionary diversification in freshwater invertebrates associated with the development of rifting in the East African Rift Zone.
 She similarly found that The Great Biodiversification Event, in which new species developed rapidly, particularly during the Darriwilian Stage about 465 million years ago.

 In 2020, Stigall collaborated with an international team to co-publish The Devonian-Cretaceous fossil record of ‘conchostracans’ of Africa and their paleobiogeographic relationships with other Gondwanan faunas in the Journal of African Earth Sciences.
 The study developed the first comprehensive catalog of the occurrences of fossil clam shrimp for African and the former Gondwanan continents.

 Prior to the beginning of the 2020–21 academic year, Stigall was appointed Chair for the Department of Geological Sciences.
 In August 2022, Stigall was appointed Department Head of Earth and Planetary Sciences at the University of Tennessee, Knoxville.

+Stigall has also advocated for gender equality in the field of paleontology throughout her career.
+In a 2013 publication, she cited the continued low membership of women in the Paleontological Society despite the increase in the amount of women in the field.
+Stigall also noted that a very low percentage of women paleontologists were receiving recognition or awards for their work.
+Stigall herself was only the fifth woman to receive the Charles Schuchert Award in 2016, although the award had been instated in 1973.